dieharders/ai-menu-generator/INFO.md

 ## Task List

+- ❌ Try re-implementing abort signal.
+The exception may not show in prod.

 - ❌ Better photo prompts for image generation.

 - ❌ Generate images on demand by clicking on placeholder image?